warlockBC5000/ITP270-Python/snake-game.md

 # Snake Game

-In this tutorial, you will create a Snake Game using graphical library.
+In this tutorial, you will create a Snake Game using a graphical library.

 Below is a basic example of creating a simple Snake game using Pygame.